GDG-Kaliningrad-devs/it_salaries_analysis/Readme.md

 Source code of ploting GDG Kaliningrad salaries poll results

-Google form of poll you can find and copy for your needs [here](https://forms.gle/yDFW9gnBvPheX9Su5)
+You can find and copy google form of the poll for your needs [here](https://forms.gle/yDFW9gnBvPheX9Su5)

 # How to run